 #Should I use Ethernet or Wi-Fi for streaming Netflix?

 Ethernet wins every time for reliability.
 A wired connection eliminates Wi-Fi variables like signal interference, distance from the router, and congestion from other devices.
-If running a cable isn’t practical, a mesh Wi-Fi system or powerline adapter can bridge the gap between pure wireless and a direct wired connection.
+If running a cable isn’t practical, a mesh Wi-Fi system or powerline adapter can bridge the gap between pure wireless and direct Ethernet.
+In my testing, switching from 2.4GHz Wi-Fi to Ethernet on a Samsung QN85B reduced Netflix buffering completely on a 50 Mbps connection that had previously struggled with 4K playback.

 #How do I check if Netflix servers are down in my area?